suixinsuo/olympus-protocol/docs/OlympusFund.md

 function enableWhitelist(WhitelistKeys _key) external onlyOwner returns(bool)
 ```
 #### &emsp;Description
-> Owner of the fund can eanble a category of whitelist to protect the fund.
+> Owner of the fund can enable a category of whitelist to protect the fund.
-There are three categories of whitelist avaialbe to choose:</br>
+There are three categories of whitelist available to choose:</br>
-1: Investment</br>
+0: Investment</br>
-2: Maintenance </br>
+1: Maintenance </br>
-3: Admin</br>
+2: Admin</br>
-If type 1 Investment whitelist is enabled, only users' addresses that are added to the whitelist are allowed to invest on the fund.
+If type 0 Investment whitelist is enabled, only users' addresses that are added to the whitelist are allowed to invest on the fund.
-If type 2 Maintenance whitelist is enabled, only users' addresses that have been added to the whitelist are allowed to withdraw investment; otherwise, only owner of the fund can withdraw.
+If type 1 Maintenance whitelist is enabled, only users' addresses that have been added to the whitelist are allowed to trigger the withdraw process; otherwise, only the owner of the fund can trigger the withdraw process.
-If type 3 Admin whitelist is enabled, only users' addresses that have been added to the whitelist are allowed
+If type 2 Admin whitelist is enabled, only users' addresses that have been added to the whitelist are allowed
-to buy&sell tokens for the fund; otherwise, only owner of the fund can buy&sell tokens.
+to buy and sell tokens for the fund; otherwise, only owner of the fund can buy&sell tokens.

 #### &emsp;Parameters
 > \_key: A specific category of whitelist to be enabled for the fund.
-There are the following three keys avaialbe to choose:
+The following three keys are available:</br>
-1: Investment</br>
+0: Investment</br>
-2: Maintenance </br>
+1: Maintenance </br>
-3: Admin</br>
+2: Admin</br>

 #### &emsp;Returns
 > Whether the function executed successfully or not.